Devils River (Wisconsin): History of the area

 A major Native American trail used to cross the Devils River near Cherney Maribel Caves County Park in Manitowoc County.
 White settlers later used the same trail to access and travel across the country.
 In 1840, U.S. Army Captain Thomas Jefferson Cram surveyed much of the area, and successfully proposed construction of a military road from Fort Dearborn (now the city of Chicago) to Fort Howard (now the city of Green Bay, Wisconsin).

 In 1847, investor Pliney Pierce built Rock Mill on the Devils River, a site now listed on the National Register of Historic Places.
 It is one of the oldest structures in Manitowoc County.

 In 2005, the Central Brown County Water Authority proposed removing the remaining stone abutments of two bridges which formerly comprised the old military road in order to build a 65 mi water pipeline across the county.
 The Water Authority also proposed cutting a trench across the river in order to lay the pipeline beneath the riverbed.
 Tunneling and directional boring were ruled out as prohibitively expensive.
 The pipeline had to be built because water supplies needed by heavy residential development in the county were heavily depleted and highly contaminated.
 The Water Authority changed the route of the proposed pipeline to avoid destruction of the stone bridge abutments, and the pipeline was constructed in 2006.
 The $80 million pipeline opened in August 2007.

 Recreational activities on the Devils River

-A state campground, the Devils River Campground, is located on the Devils River near Richard J. Drum Memorial Forest.
+A state campground, the Devils River Campground, is located on the Devils River near Richard J. Drumm Memorial Forest.

 A 14 mi Devils River State Recreational Trail is being built alongside the river to provide recreational hiking and access to the river.
 The trail will take hikers near the Devils River Crossing, a noted ford where railroad trestle bridges tower 100 ft above the river.